NAME: Josie McCausland

 Q: WHAT DOES LBCC MEAN TO YOU?

 A: LBCC’s Art Department has been a huge life changer for me.
 Students and faculty are completely dedicated to the fine arts.
 The department has a wonderful space for art shows and sponsors many visit artist talks.
-Last year, LBCC students were invited to submit art work for a show last November curated by the Executive Director of the Long Beach Art Museum at the ArtX gallery on 3rd street.
+Last year, LBCC students were invited to submit artwork for a show last November curated by the Executive Director of the Long Beach Art Museum at the ArtX gallery on 3rd street.
 The show was a huge morale boost to the LBCC students, I can tell you!
 Events like these make LBCC such an enriching environment for budding artists.
 Last but not least, a shout out to the art faculty.
 You are such amazing, talented teachers.
 We love you!
-These are award winning artists, for God’s sakes: Carolyn Castano and Stas Orlovski both received the Joan Mitchell Foundation grant in 2013 and 2015 respectively, Coleen Sterritt won the coveted Guggenheim in 2016.
-I could go on and on with the accolades, not to mention all the art shows the faculty participate in.
+These are award-winning artists, for God’s sakes: Carolyn Castano and Stas Orlovski both received the Joan Mitchell Foundation grant in 2013 and 2015 respectively, Coleen Sterritt won the coveted Guggenheim in 2016.
+I could go on and on with the accolades, not to mention all the art shows the faculty participates in.
 LBCC’s Art program is to die for.

 Q: WHO IS YOUR ROLE MODEL?

-A: I have too many artist role models to name just one or two; but role models in my age group who started late in life are a bit harder to discover.
-Fortunately, age is not a deterrent in the Arts: writers, musicians and artists can be very productive in later years.
+A: I have too many artist role models to name just one or two, but role models in my age group who started late in life are a bit harder to discover.
+Fortunately, age is not a deterrent in the Arts: writers, musicians, and artists can be very productive in later years.
 I would have to say the writer Harriet Doerr is a big inspiration.
 She went back to college and completed a BA at age 67 and published her first novel, Stones for Ibarra, at age 74.
 She won the National Book Award!
 So if she can do it…

 Q: WHAT IS YOUR BIGGEST PASION?